Raul Julia: New York Shakespeare Festival

-Julia began performing in several plays that were held in San Juan.
+Julia began performing in several plays that were held in San Juan, debuting in La Vida es un Sueño.
 He performed in a restaging of Macbeth, which was held in one of the municipality's colonial castles in order to simulate the setting of the work.
 Other works included playing the role of Roderigo in Othello at a local drama production.
 Parallel to this, Julia began making presentations at the Ted Mack Amateur Hour.
 After joining a musical group named the Lamplighters, despite receiving opposition from his parents, he was recruited by Lillian Hurst to perform alongside her, eventually receiving work at a hotel named El Convento.

 During this time, he began considering the possibility of moving to Europe to take acting classes.
 During one of their acts, Julia was approached by Orson Bean, who was on vacation in Puerto Rico and provided him with contact information, wanting him to travel to New York and work there.
 His parents were shocked by the proposal, but ultimately agreed to support his decision.
 Julia's departure was postponed after his younger brother, Rafael, died in a traffic collision.
 During this time, he became engaged to Magda Vasallo Molinelli.

 In 1964, when he was 24 years old, he traveled to New York City, arriving in the middle of a winter storm.
 After establishing residence in Manhattan, Julia worked at a variety of odd jobs to pay his expenses, going so far as to attend sales training (provided by a distributor) in the proper way to sell pens.
 When Hurst visited him, they attended a Broadway play, which prompted a discovery that surprised him—that it was possible to work as an actor full-time.
 As a result, Julia began seeking employment in both Broadway and Off-Broadway plays.
 Seeking to further improve his acting, he took lessons from Wynn Handman, who was recommended by Bean; his class included future fellow star Christopher Walken.